 Jackie Vickerman and Gill Chapman are the joint leaders.

 The group usually meet on the 3rd Thursday afternoon of each month starting at 2pm.
-The next meeting will be on Thursday 20th January at 2pm on Zoom.
+The group are now taking a break for the Summer and will resume in September.

 If you wish to attend and have not come to the a meeting yet then please email Jackie or use the website contact form to tell us.